Frequently asked questions

 If you paid for Race Plate Postage when you completed your entry it will be posted out to you on or before Friday 8 February 2019.
 Otherwise, race plates will be available for collection at Race Registration on Friday 22 February, and Saturday 23th February 2019.
 Cut-off to pay for plate postage is 8:00am, Thursday 7 February.

-If you did not pay for postage but would like your plate posted, please login to your entry, click on Merchandise and add 'Race Plate Postage', then make payment to confirm.
+If you did not pay for postage but would like your plate posted, please email firstname.lastname@example.org to arrange for posting.

-Please note this will be an additional cost of $10 per race plate.
+Please note this will be an additional cost of $10 per person

 2. What happens at registration?

-You will collect your race plate with timing chip attached to the back of the plate along with any merchandise you may have ordered from the Merchandise Store.
+You will collect your race plate with timing chip attached to the back of the plate/ seat post sticker for the GOGG events, along with any merchandise you may have ordered from the Merchandise Store.
 You do not need to bring anything - just a smile :)

 3. Can I swap my entry between the different races - say from the 100km to 50km or vice versa?